ronaldbosma/blog/content/blog/reqnroll-parsable-value-retriever-and-comparer/index.md

 The `Parse` and `TryParse` methods implement the `IParsable<T>` interface and are used to parse a string to a `Temperature` instance.
 They use a regular expression to extract the degrees and the unit, which is either `°C` or `°F`.

-Now, if we would run our scenario as is, we would get the following error:
+Now, if we were to run our scenario as is, we would get the following error:

 ```
 Test method ReqnrollParsableValueRetrieverAndComparer.Init.InitFeature.CreateWeatherForecastsFromATableAndCompareThemWithAnotherTable threw exception: